mlds6-jwj/lyrics_generator/docs/business_understanding/project_charter.md

 ## Architecture
 * Data
   * What data do we expect?
-Raw data in the customer data sources (e.g. on-prem files, SQL, on-prem Hadoop etc.)
+Raw data in the customer data sources.
-	- .txt files containing the lyrics for the training of the model or the list of the artist provided by the client
+	- Plain text files containing the lyrics for training of model or the list of the artist provided by the client
 * Data movement from on-prem to Azure using ADF or other data movement tools (Azcopy, EventHub etc.) to move either
   * For every model, we will pick all the available data for constructing the richest possible lyrics database.

-* What tools and data storage/analytics resources will be used in the solution e.g.,
+* What tools and data storage/analytics resources will be used in the solution.
   * Python for feature construction, aggregation and sampling
   * Git for colaboratory working